 What Is Sextech?

 Sextech covers many kinds of devices—vibrators and toys, sex blankets, apps, and more—but the basic premise is innovation that improves our sexual wellness and lives.
-That includes one-of-a-kind pleasure devices like Osé, which won an award at the 2019 Consumer Electronics Show—only to have it stripped away once the committee realized it was a pleasure product designed for people with vaginas.
+That includes one-of-a-kind pleasure devices like the original Osé, which won an award at the 2019 Consumer Electronics Show—only to have it stripped away once the committee realized it was a pleasure product designed for people with vaginas.

 Our story reached allies around the world, and Lora Dicarlo’s award was restored.
 Now, we are delighted to announce the release of our next advanced pleasure device, Onda.
 Lora DiCarlo, a female founded sextech company, designs and manufactures sex microrobots.
 Our robotics are designed to maximize the pleasure of people with vaginas.